cyrus01337/collapsus/README.rst

     git clone https://github.com/cyrus01337/dq9-grotto-bot.git
     cd dq-grotto-bot

-    # For those using a virtualenv
-    # For Unix, use pip3
+    # For Unix - prefer pip3.9
     pip install -r requirements.txt

 Along with the repository you require an additional file named ``_token.py``, containing a synchronous function ``get()`` that returns your Discord bot token.
 The method used is subjective, however replacing this functionality to instead use coroutines requires manually editing ``bot.py``.